pillmuncher/yogic/README.md

 ```python
 unit(subst:Subst) -> Ma
 ```
-- Lifts a substitution environment `subst` into a computation.
+- Takes a substitution environment `subst` into a computation.
   Succeeds once and then initates backtracking.

 ```python
 cut(subst:Subst) -> Ma
 ```
-- Lifts a substitution environment `subst` into a computation.
+- Takes a substitution environment `subst` into a computation.
   Succeeds once, and instead of normal backtracking aborts the current computation and jumps to the previous choice point, effectively pruning the search space.